siddhantshr/auto-class-joiner/README.md

 * Use python 3, instead of python2
 * This code is made to join 5 classes, but you can operate it with 4 classes, if you want a modified version instead, DM me at discord on `Donut#4427`
 * DM me at `Donut#4427` for help
+* Note that this can be used on any meeting platform that supports links.
+Ex: zoom..

 ### License
 Copyright (c) 2021 AHiddenDonut